 The AAE department funds PhD students by providing Research Assistantships, Teaching Assistantships and Fellowships.
-Candidates are made 4-5 year funding offers at the same time as admission.
+Candidates are made 5-year funding offers at the same time as admission.
 A funding offer may include a mix of funding appointments for the time of the program.
 Some PhD students continue to seek their own funding during their program which might free them from RA and TA obligations.
+All graduate student appointments come with tuition remission and are eligible for UW employee health insurance.

 Listed here are additional funding opportunities for current students.